 SMART Recovery Family & Friends: SMART Recovery (Self-Management and Recovery Training) is a nonreligious support alternative to groups like Al-Anon.
 The Family & Friends group is a part of the SMART Recovery system specifically geared towards the spouses, family, and friends of the person in recovery.

 American Association for Marriage and Family Therapy. (n.d.).
-Substance Abuse and Intimate Relationships. from https://www.aamft.org/AAMFT/Consumer_Updates/Substance_Abuse_and_Intimate_Relationships.aspx
+Substance Abuse and Intimate Relationships.
+Retrieved May 29, 2018, from from https://www.aamft.org/AAMFT/Consumer_Updates/Substance_Abuse_and_Intimate_Relationships.aspx

 National Institute on Drug Abuse.
 (2016, January).
-What to Do If Your Adult Friend or Loved One Has a Problem with Drugs. from https://www.drugabuse.gov/related-topics/treatment/what-to-do-if-your-adult-friend-or-loved-one-has-problem-drugs
+What to Do If Your Adult Friend or Loved One Has a Problem with Drugs.
+Retrieved May 29, 2018, from from https://www.drugabuse.gov/related-topics/treatment/what-to-do-if-your-adult-friend-or-loved-one-has-problem-drugs